mmcheider/CourseProject/Codebook.md

     scripts.
  3. verify that "tidy_dataset.txt" (tidy data file) is generated in your working directory after running script successfully.
+ 4. the tidy data file can be read in and viewed with the following commands,
+-      tidy_data <- read.table("tidy_dataset.txt", header = TRUE)
+-      View(tidy_data)

 ### Cleaning of the data